 Now we look at the small additional premium subsidy from the state of California to those who already receive the federal premium tax credit.
 The additional subsidies from the state are calculated by lowering the applicable percentages of income you are expected to pay toward a second lowest-cost Silver plan.

-Translating the savings to dollars, for a household size of 2 in 2020:
+Translating the savings to dollars, for a household size of two in 2021:

 As you see from the tables, the additional subsidy from California first increases as your income goes from 200% FPL to 300% FPL.
 Then it drops down as your income goes from 300% FPL to 400% FPL.
 I guess the theory is that at the lower incomes your premium after the federal premium tax credit is already low enough.
 Therefore you don’t need much additional subsidy from the state.
 As your income goes past 300% FPL, you can afford more of the premium yourself.
 So again you don’t need as much additional subsidy from the state.

-- 2020 State Premium Assistance – Final Program Design Document, Covered CA
+- 2021 State Subsidy Program – Program Design Document, Covered California

 Say No To Management Fees